dask/dask/docs/source/quickstart.rst

 ~~~~~~~~

 Shut down the executor (and background thread) with the shutdown method.
 This
-does not close the worker processes.
+cleanly shuts down your connection to the cluster but does not terminate the
+worker processes on the cluster.
+Those remain active for future connections
+from other executors.

 .. code-block:: python